Particular/docs.particular.net/architecture/aws/observability.md

 - A single tool to visualize metrics and logs emitted by the system
 - Fully managed service
 - Tightly integrated with other AWS services, such as AWS Lambda and Amazon EC2
-- Supports querying data from multiple sources, allowing one to monitor metrics on AWS, on premises or other clouds
+- Supports querying data from multiple s&#111;urces, allowing one to monitor metrics on AWS, on premises or other clouds
 - Customizable dashboards and automated alarms and actions
 - Real-time telemetry